 The SYNC/MODE input can also be used for frequency synchronization.
 To synchronize the LM2612 to an external clock, supply a digital signal to the SYNC/MODE pin with a voltage swing exceeding 0.4V to 1.3V.
 During synchronization, the LM2612 initiates cycles on the rising edge of the clock.
 When synchronized to an external clock, it operates in PWM mode.
-The device can synchronize to a 50% duty-cycle clock over frequencies from 500kHz to 1MHz.
+The device can synchronize to an external clock over frequencies from 500kHz to 1MHz.

 Use the following waveform and duty-cycle guidelines when applying an external clock to the SYNC/MODE pin.
-Each clock cycle should have high and low periods between 1.3μs and 200ns and a duty cycle between 30% and 70%.
-The total clock period should be 2μs or less.
-Clock under/overshoot should be less than 100mV below GND or above V{DD}.
+Each duty cycle between 30% and 70% and the total clock period should be 2μ s or less.
+Clock under/overshoot should be less than 100mV below GND or above V{DD} .
 When applying noisy clock signals, especially sharp edged signals from a long cable during evaluation, terminate the cable at its characteristic impedance; add an RC filter to the SYNC pin, if necessary, to soften the slew rate and over/undershoot.
 Note that sharp edged signals from a pulse or function generator can develop under/overshoot as high as 10V at the end of an improperly terminated cable.